Guide for Japanese Lighting: Integrating Japanese Light Fixtures into Modern Spaces

 Andon

-Andon is a lighting fixture that became widely popular in Japan from the Muromachi to the Edo periods.
-Initially used as portable lighting, it later became mainstream as indoor lighting.
-Made with a frame of bamboo, wood, or metal and covered with Japanese paper, it uses a wick lit in a pan filled with oil, providing a soft light while shielding it from the wind.
-The fuel used was rapeseed oil or fish oil, and with the spread of oil lamps during the Meiji period, its use gradually declined.
-However, even in the 21st century, it can be seen as an interior element in Japanese-style inns or in the form of electric lamps using bulbs or LED lights.
-There are various types, such as standing andon, hanging andon, Enshu andon, Ariake andon, document-reading andon, eight-mat andon, and crossroad andon, each with specific uses and functions.
+Andon became widespread in Japan between the Muromachi and Edo periods.
+Initially used as portable lighting, it later became primarily an indoor illumination tool.
+The structure consists of a frame made of bamboo, wood, or metal, covered with Japanese paper, with a burning wick in an oil dish.
+This design provides a soft light while protecting the flame from the wind.
+Rapeseed oil and fish oil were used as fuel, but Andon gradually disappeared with the spread of kerosene lamps in the Meiji era.
+However, even in the 21st century, they are still used as interior decorations in Japanese-style inns or as electric stands with light bulbs or LED bulbs.
+There are various types, including Oki-Andon, Kake-Andon, Enshu-Andon, Ariake-Andon, Shoken-Andon, Hachiken-Andon, and Tsuji-Andon, each with specific uses and functions.

 Chochin

-Paper lanterns are traditional Japanese lighting fixtures made of bamboo and paper on an expandable frame, originally lit with a candle at the bottom.
-They could be carried around, and their functionality and beauty made them widely used for night lighting and festivals in the past.
-Introduced from China, the foldable structure was devised during the Muromachi period, and by the Edo period, they became popular among the common people.
-Nowadays, electric bulbs are more commonly used, and they are mainly utilized for festivals, signs, and interiors, especially valued at shrines, during the Bon festival, and funerals for their special meaning.
+Chochin is a traditional Japanese lighting fixture made of bamboo and paper.
+It has an expandable frame covered with paper and a candle stand at the bottom.
+It can be carried by hand, and its functionality and beauty made it widely used for nighttime illumination and festivals in the past.
+Introduced from China, its foldable structure was devised in the Muromachi period, and it became popular among common people in the Edo period.
+Today, many use light bulbs and are mainly used for festivals, signboards, and interiors.
+They are especially prized as items with special meaning at shrines, during Obon, and at funerals.

 Toro